 The FMCG giant is also working to reduce greenhouse gas emissions.

-Make better decisions with a PESTLE analysis
+Make Better Decisions with a PESTLE analysis

 Building a business comes with a great deal of unpredictability.
-Luckily, tools like the PESTLE analysis can help you navigate the unknown waters.
+Luckily, tools like the PESTLE analysis can help you navigate unknown waters.
 Research your external business environment to find valuable facts and gain a macro picture of your industry.
 Use this info to make better decisions and stay ahead of the game.